- Why SYMG?

 Today it’s back to the rock for another day of climbing.
 We’ll continue on with our educational goals, moving into more varied climbing terrain where you can practice and hone your technical skills.
 We’ll also present new topics such as basic rescue techniques, rope handling & efficiency, and/or multi-pitch scenarios.
 Around 5pm, we return to the campsite where dinner, campfire, and conversation end the day's activities.

 In addition to climbing in a new area, we can spend this day in a variety of ways.
-Possibilities include multi-pitch climbs, practicing leading routes or spending more time dialing in skills learned on the previous days.
+Possibilities include multi-pitch climbs, practicing leading routes (mock leading only) or spending more time dialing in skills learned on the previous days.
 Around 5pm, we return to the campsite where dinner, campfire, and conversation end the day's activities.

 Our final day begins with breakfast and then it’s back to the rock.
 In addition to more new climbs, we’ll continue with the instructional component of the trip based on your personal progression.
 We’ll finish the day between 2-3 pm.